masoudrayat/masoudrayat/README.md

 - 💬 Ask me about **Data Science, Machine Learning, and Data Visualization**

 # About Me
-Data Scientist with a strong background in Mechanical Engineering and a commitment to continuous learning.
-Expected to graduate with a Master's degree in Data Science from UWE Bristol in September 2024, where I have been enhancing my skills in Python, R, SQL, and Machine Learning through challenging projects.
-Proven ability to solve real-world data challenges and a deep enthusiasm for contributing to innovative projects.
-Interested in collaborating with dynamic teams focused on data-driven decision-making and creating impactful solutions within leading organisations.
+As a data scientist with a robust foundation in mechanical engineering, I completed my Master's degree in Data Science at the University of the West of England in September 2024.
+My expertise lies in applying machine learning and advanced analytics to tackle complex challenges.
+My dissertation, titled "Optimization Sustainability: Machine Learning Insights for Enhanced Electricity Production from Solar and Wind Energy," achieved a remarkable model accuracy of 98%, showcasing my ability to harness advanced data science techniques for impactful results.

+Throughout my academic journey, I honed my skills in Python, R, SQL, and machine learning through diverse hands-on projects.
+Driven by a passion for leveraging data to drive innovation, improve operational efficiency, and support strategic decision-making, I thrive in dynamic teams.
+I am actively seeking new opportunities to apply my skills in a professional setting and am open to exciting roles where I can contribute to impactful projects.
+Feel free to connect if you're interested in collaborating or hiring for your team!

 ## Profile Views:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-blue)](https://www.linkedin.com/in/masoudrayat)